- Minocycline is a tetracycline antibiotic with antibacterial and anti-inflammatory effects.

 How to Use Minocycline for Acne

-The extended-release form of minocycline (Ximino, Minolira, CoreMino, Solodyn) is usually taken once daily at any time of the day.
+The extended-release form of minocycline (Ximino, Minolira, CoreMino, Solodyn) is usually taken once daily at any time.

 You can take minocycline with or without food but it is recommended to take it with a full glass of water and some food to reduce the risk of irritation of the esophagus.

 Accurate dosing of minocycline depends on your body weight.
-The appropriate dosage generally follows this formula: 1 mg of minocycline per kilogram of your body weight each day.
+The appropriate dosage generally follows this formula: 1 mg of minocycline per kg of your body weight each day.

 For example, if you weigh 65 kilograms (143 lbs), your daily minocycline dose should be 65 mg.